 High substrate, ambient, and material temperatures can impact material viscosity and accelerate the curing process.
 Single component, solvent based products cure from the top down.
 If the surface of the coating skins over too quickly, the solvents that are released during the curing process become trapped, resulting in blisters and/or bubbles in the coating.
-Two component products are also affected by high temperatures.
+Two component products are also affected by high temperatures as the chemical reaction between the two components is accelerated.
 Pot life and working time can be reduced significantly.
 To minimize the impact of high temperatures during coating application: